OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

     {% endfor %}
 </div>
 ## File structure
-To give you a bit of guidance and a point of reference our file structure is presently arranged as follows:
+To give you a bit of guidance and a point of reference, our file structure is presently arranged as follows:
 ```
 \static
     ├──reactjs-components
     |   ├──js
     |   |   └──components.js      <- transpiled output file
     |   ├──jsx
     |   |   ├──actions            <- actions folder
     |   |   ├──reducers           <- reducers folder